-The Act will likely result in more individuals making claims under the Act.
+The Act expands the scope of who may be considered disabled under the Act, and limits what may be considered a mitigating measure.
+The Act will broaden the scope of the ADA, and will result in more individuals making claims under the Act.
 In addition, there is the distinct possibility that individuals whose claims were denied in the courts based upon the construction of the original ADA will attempt to bring their claims a second time under the new definitions established under the ADA Amendments Act.

-The amendments result in a whole new segment of employees being classified as disabled under the ADA who did not meet the definition of having a disability under the prior ADA.
+The amendments would result in a whole new segment of employees being classified as disabled under the ADA who do not meet the definition of having a disability under the current ADA.
 This in turn may result in additional individuals to whom employers will need to offer reasonable accommodations at work.
 Employers and their legal counsel will have to address what types of accommodations are reasonable and must be extended to this new class of disabled individuals.